Baseball in Italy: History

-Governing board

-The sport is governed by the FIBS.

-The Italian Baseball League is the highest level of professional baseball in Italy.
+Alessandro Maestri has criticized the development of baseball in Italy in recent years, saying that the shrinking of the Italian Baseball League in 2010, in an effort to professionalize it, would decrease the motivation for young Italian players to develop in the domestic league.

 National team

-The Italian national baseball team is considered amongst the strongest in European Baseball Championship.
+The Italian national baseball team is considered amongst the strongest in the European Baseball Championship.

 The Italian baseball team takes part in international competitions, such as European Championships, Olympic Games, World Baseball Classic or the Baseball World Cup in particular.
 The national team finished fourth in the World Cup in 1974 and 1998, the national team has eight European championship titles between 1954 and 1997.